 Early Notables of the Gambin family (pre 1700)

-More information is included under the topic Early Gambin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Gambin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gambin family

 In the immigration and passenger lists were a number of people bearing the name Gambin Nath Gammon, who settled in Virginia in 1623; Jno Gammon, who arrived in Virginia in 1674; John Gammon, who came to New England in 1721; Lucy Gammon, who arrived in Nova Scotia in 1757.

 Contemporary Notables of the name Gambin (post 1700) +

 - Jean Hugues Gambin, French Brigadier General during the French Revolutionary and Napoleonic Wars from 1789 to 1815